Roots: The Next Generations: Chapter 4 – The Great Depression

-Not only does Prof. Haley teach his students in the classrooms and laboratories, but he also approaches the local farmers and, with little success, tells them about techniques which would enable them to replenish the soil and to produce better crops, using simple techniques, such as crop rotation.
-He meets Lyle Pettijohn (Robert Culp), the county agricultural agent and a son of a sharecropper in Greene County, Tennessee, so the two of them easily find mutual interests and objectives.

-However, both Simon and Pettijohn meet resistance and incite violent reprisals by the white landowners.
+Not only does Professor Haley teach his students in the classrooms and laboratories, but he also approaches the local farmers and, with little success, tells them about techniques that would enable them to replenish the soil and to produce better crops, using simple techniques, such as crop rotation.
+He meets Lyle Pettijohn, the county agricultural agent and a son of a sharecropper in Greene County, Tennessee, so the two of them easily find mutual interests and objectives.
+However, both Simon and Lyle meet resistance and incite violent reprisals by the white landowners.

 Soon afterward, Will dies in Henning.
 While Bertha is out of town with the two younger sons for the funeral, Simon and Alex spend some special time together, during which Simon says to him, "There's one thing poor people have in common no matter who they are, they have no education.
 Education is the key; it's the way up, the way out.
-That's why you must do well in school Alex, not only for yourself but to help others as well".
+That's why you must do well in school Alex, not only for yourself but to help others as well."
+When Simon and his family return to Normal, they find that his antagonists have broken in, damaged their home and destroyed much of their property.

-In May 1933, Bertha starts to show subtle signs of a threatening illness, and those symptoms continue during a summer vacation with the aging Cynthia (Beah Richards) in Henning.
+In May 1933, Bertha starts to show subtle signs of a threatening illness, and those symptoms continue during a summer vacation in Henning with the aging Cynthia.

-When Simon and his family return to Normal, they find that his antagonists have broken in, damaged their home, and destroyed much of their property.

 One afternoon, Simon returns to his home and learns that Bertha has experienced a relapse in her illness, and that her condition has become serious.
 Minutes later, because of internal bleeding due to an undisclosed problem, Bertha dies in Simon's arms while Alex watches.

-Soon, Simon drives his three sons to Henning, where the boys move into the bungalow with Cynthia and Elizabeth.
-On the front porch of the bungalow, Alex listens to Cynthia, Elizabeth, and sometimes Cousin Georgia, while they retell the stories about Kunta Kinte, Kizzy, Chicken George, Tom, and the others.
+Simon drives his three sons to Henning, where the boys move into the bungalow with Cynthia and Elizabeth.
+On the front porch of the bungalow, Alex listens to Cynthia, Elizabeth and sometimes Cousin Georgia while they retell the stories about Kunta Kinte, Kizzy, Chicken George, Tom and the others.

 Shortly afterward, Grandma Cinthy shows Alex a large cross-section disc cut from the trunk of a redwood tree in California, and she explains it to him.
 Will has marked the annual rings of the trunk in such a way as to indicate the years when various relatives had been born, and when several major world events had occurred.